-We have set up a 'Tokyo Gas Compliance Consulting Unit,' which deals with inquiries from staff in the Company and all of its subsidiaries.
+We have set up internal and external 'Tokyo Gas Compliance Consulting Units,' which deal with inquiries from staff in the Company and all of its subsidiaries.
 We are also using our intranet, etc. to inform everyone that we have a whistleblowing desk, while trying to increase awareness of the rules for preventing whistleblowers from being subject to unfair treatment.

-The Internal Audit Department has 38 employees.
+The Internal Audit Department has 36 employees.
 It performs an audit on each department and subsidiary to examine compliance, effectiveness and efficiency of operations, and information security, then provides recommendations on improvements as needed.
 It also reports the audit findings, as appropriate, to the Board of Directors, the Management Committee and Audit & Supervisory Board Members.